cit-bioinfo/WISP/README.md

-The output is a classical BAM file, that should be named `Aligned.sortedByCoord.out.bam`.
+The output is a classical BAM file, that is usually be named `Aligned.sortedByCoord.out.bam`.